SyncfusionExamples/how-to-customize-the-chart-series-in-wpf-sfchart/README.md

 # how-to-customize-the-chart-series-in-wpf-sfchart
 This example demonstrates how to customize the chart series in WPF platform using the data template.

-For more details see [customize series](https://help.syncfusion.com/wpf/sfchart/styling-and-customization#customize-series) WPF user guide.
+For more details please refer the WPF UG documentation link for [series customization](https://help.syncfusion.com/wpf/sfchart/styling-and-customization#customize-series).

 ## <a name="requirements-to-run-the-demo"></a>Requirements to run the demo ##